Fake News in Perspective

 It would seem that fake news is not a 21st century phenomenon, in fact it could be argued that news has been fake, to varying degrees for as long as news has been around, and before.
 Teachers of life drawing know that there is no one way to draw the human form, it depends on the drawing style of the student, his or her ability, the position in the room that student views the human body (the angle), although everybody is sitting in the same room and breathing the same air.
 In other words, journalists have to be allowed to have different viewpoints, and their viewpoint will be different to yours as two people cannot occupy the same space if one is drawing from life.
 Whilst facts cannot change, one’s perception of them can, and the closer the drawer is to the object, the stronger distortion becomes.
 From one angle, the leg is longer than the arm, from another, the arm is longer than the leg.

-Politicians know that facts can be leveraged by using the local viewpoints of geographic locations and cultural markers.
+Politicians know that facts can be leveraged by using the viewpoints from local geographic locations and cultural markers.
 It can be argued that true objectivity does not exist, writers are always influenced by their surroundings.
 As one student recently said during a lecture on fake news given at MGU: “All news is fake, there are only various degrees of fake news”.
 George Orwell wrote: ‘No book is genuinely free from political bias.’

 History has shown us that one person’s position as regards the objectivity of news can change in time.
 His or her position in the room can change within one lifetime, year or even day, possibly moment.
 Thomas Jefferson famously said: “were it left to me to decide whether we should have a government without newspapers, or newspapers without a government, I should not hesitate a moment to prefer the latter.”
 Later, when circumstances changed, he commented: “Nothing can now be believed which is seen in a newspaper.
 Truth itself becomes suspicious by being put into that polluted vehicle.”
 After Congress had declared war in 1917, President Woodrow Wilson quickly issued an executive order creating the Committee on Public Information.
 The agency later established its own pro-war newspaper.
 In 1949, Sir Winston Churchill said: “A free press is the unsleeping guardian of every other right that free men prize; it is the most dangerous foe of tyranny… Under dictatorship the press is bound to languish… But where free institutions are indigenous to the soil and men have the habit of liberty, the press will continue to be the Fourth Estate, the vigilant guardian of the rights of the ordinary citizen.”
 Between January 1941 and September 1942, Churchill’s wartime Coalition Government banned communist newspapers and throughout the war all newspapers were apparently subjected to government censorship and were prevented from covering news, including the bombing of schools or anti-war marches, thought likely to damage morale.